ydb-platform/ydbops/README.md

 ginkgo test -vvv ./tests
 ```

-## Current limitations:

-1. [NON-CRITICAL FEATURE] Yandex IAM authorization with SA account key file is currently unsupported.
-However, you can always issue the token yourself and put it inside the `YDB_TOKEN` variable: `export YDB_TOKEN=$(ycp --profile <profile> iam create-token)`

 ## How to use:

 Please browse the `ydbops --help` first.
-Then read along for examples (substitute your own values, of course).
+Then read along for examples (substitute your own values).

 #### Restart baremetal storage hosts